Upadated May 25th, 2021

 If we choose to do so, we are positioned (yet again) to make significant social change – and changes impacting our basic security, quality of life and individual rights.

-When we are the fragile old, I don’t believe the funding will be available for many of our quality of life needs in healthcare and housing.
+I am extremely concerned the funding will not be available for basic needs including food, healthcare and housing.
 The population is aging and the tax base is shrinking.
 If we don’t make some important changes for ourselves, who will?
 Our children and grandchildren have big challenges and concerns of their own.
 We can’t rely on the younger generation and we don’t want to.

 Those who have mobility and other health issues can still have a voice.
 Adaptive and assistive technologies are game changers.
 New ergonomic and assisted devices will help offset the normal impairments associated with aging.
 Service robots and healthcare technologies will radically change homecare.
 Computer activities are also reported to boost brain power.
 Recently developed Cloud and Web Socket API protocol will make it easier for older adults to organize, send, and receive information.
 Boomers can be tuned in and turned on for a much, much longer period of time.